apereo/cas-initializr/README.md

 ## Run

-CAS Initializer is a Spring Boot application and can be run using the following command:
+CAS Initializr is a Spring Boot application and can be run using the following command:

 ```bash
 ./gradlew :app:bootRun